phikill/dxwj/README.md

 How to build
 ------------

-Use the batch files:
+Use the batch files

-compile_win32.bat:
+___
+compile_win32.bat :

 Compiles the Direct3D Java class library followed by the supporting 32-bit Windows binaries.

-Modify the variables DIR_JAVA and DIR_DX to refer to your JDK and DirectX installation respectively (inside the
+Modify the variables DIR_JAVA and DIR_DX to refer to your JDK
-	batch file).
+	and DirectX installation respectively (inside the batch file).
-compile_win64.bat:
+___
+compile_win64.bat :

 Compiles the Direct3D Java class library followed by the supporting 64-bit Windows binaries.

-Modify the variables DIR_JAVA and DIR_DX to refer to your JDK and DirectX installation respectively (inside the
+Modify the variables DIR_JAVA and DIR_DX to refer to your JDK
-	batch file).
+	and DirectX installation respectively (inside the batch file).
-compile_java_only.bat:
+___
+compile_java_only.bat :
   class library only.

 Each of the above three batch files create the jdw.jar file